-On the other hand, processor-bound tasks use their time to execute a code, and usually run until they are preempted by the scheduler.
+Processor-bound tasks use their time to execute a code, and run until they are preempted by the scheduler.
 They do not block processes waiting for I/O requests, and, therefore, can be run less frequently but for longer time intervals.